aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 * Network Firewall supports a maximum combined total of 20 rule groups (Managed and Custom).
 If you create many custom rule groups you will limit how many AWS Managed Rule Groups can also be added.
 * For troubleshooting purposes, you will want to make sure Signature IDs (SIDs) are unique across all rule groups.
 Within a single rule group Network Firewall will enforce unique SIDs, but not across all rule groups.
 If you don’t have unique SIDs across all rule groups then it can be more challenging to understand from the logs which rule actually handled the traffic.

-### Ensure the $HOME_NET variable is set correctly
+### Ensure the $HOME_NET and $EXTERNAL_NET variables are set correctly

-By default the $HOME_NET variable is set to the CIDR range of the VPC where Network Firewall is deployed.
+By default the $HOME_NET variable is set to the CIDR range of the VPC where Network Firewall is deployed and $EXTERNAL_NET is set to the inverse of $HOME_NET

 ![ANF HOME_NET variable](../../images/ANF-homenet-variable.png)